-The Surplus Reuse Store operates using a sustainable model focused on recovering, repurposing, renewing and reselling university assets.
+The UT Surplus Reuse Store operates using a sustainable model focused on recovering, repurposing, renewing and reselling university assets.
 Currently, all surplus items are sold via online auctions on a weekly basis.
-The new Surplus Reuse Store will be another way you can own a piece of UT at a reasonable price!
+The UT Surplus Reuse Store will be another way you can own a piece of UT at a reasonable price!

 Items you can find at the Surplus Reuse Store:

 Additionally, the Store offers student employment and research opportunities.